What Is A Flywheel? Its Diagram and Functions

 Axial and Radial Bearings

 The axial and radial bearings are essential parts that enable the flywheel to rotate.
 They help to improve the more balanced and smooth operation of the vehicle by compensating for any imbalances in the axial (thrust) and radial forces.
-Also, they help to lessen the negative consequences of uneven forces by aiding in support and efficient load distribution.

 Flywheel Construction

-Car engines use flywheels composed of cast or nodular cast iron, steel, or aluminum.
+Car engines use flywheels composed of cast or nodular cast iron, steel, or aluminium.
 Flywheels made of composite material or high-strength steel have been suggested for use in car braking and energy storage systems.

 The maximum amount of energy a flywheel can store per unit weight is a measure of its efficiency.
 This stored energy grows as the flywheel’s rotational speed or angular speed increases; nevertheless, stress increases as well.